BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Expert Rider
 - Horse Lord

-**ACTIVE/PASSIVE RULES**

-- **Spyglass** `ACTIVE` - Hera may ignore the Stalk Unseen special rule of enemy models, and may draw Line of Sight to them as normal.
+- **Spyglass** `ACTIVE`

+Hera may ignore the Stalk Unseen special rule of enemy models, and may draw Line of Sight to them as normal.

-- **Daughter of Rohan** `PASSIVE` - If Hera is in a 1-on-1 combat with no supporting models involved, she gains Attack 3 and may re-roll To Wound rolls of a natural 1.
+- **Daughter of Rohan** `PASSIVE`

+If Hera is in a 1-on-1 combat with no supporting models involved, she gains Attack 3 and may re-roll To Wound rolls of a natural 1.

 </div>